Stratified Permutational Berry--Esseen Bounds and Their Applications to Statistics: Suboptimal Results Based on Existing BEBs

 \section{Suboptimal Results Based on Existing BEBs}

-\citet{berry1941accuracy} and \citet{esseen1942liapunov} derived a BEB for the sum of independent variables, and \citet{bolthausen1984estimate} derived a BEB for the linear permutation statistic with $K=1$.
+\citet{berry1941accuracy} derived a BEB for the sum of IID random variables, \citet{esseen1942liapunov} derived a BEB for the sum of independent variables, and \citet{bolthausen1984estimate} derived a BEB for the linear permutation statistic with $K=1$.
 Both results are formulated in non-stratified settings.
 We can immediately develop two BEBs for Regime \ref{large strata} and Regime \ref{small strata} based on those results.
 They are useful for their targeted regimes but useless for other regimes.

-This limitation motivates us to develop a unified result in Section \ref{sec:BEB Stein}.
+We further simplify the BEBs in Corollaries \ref{coro:order smallstrata} and \ref{coro:order fewstrata} in some special cases to illustrate their limitations.
+The limitations motivate us to develop a unified result in Section \ref{sec:BEB Stein}.